Hamor101/Jegyzetek/Biologia/Testing tools and diagnostic techniques.md

 * Mainly used to detect diseases or dysfunctions

 **X-rays:**
-* examine the muscoloskeletal system (and lung)
+* examine the musculoskeletal system (and lung)
 * bones create shadows on the x-ray film\

 **Ultrasound:**

-* the tool sens vibrations through the tested area/organ and the reflected ultrasound creates the image
+* the tool sends vibrations through the tested area/organ and the reflected ultrasound creates the image
 * soft tissues can be examined

 **MRI:**